asher-lab/DevOps-Roadmap-Kit/Infrastructure as a Code/Container Orchestration/Kubernetes/README1.md

 ![](https://i.imgur.com/J5PGeXG.png)

-# DEMO: Install Stateful App using Helm
+# DEMO: Install Stateful App using Helm - MongoDB and Express
 What to do: Deploy an managed K8s cluster on AWS.
 Here we will:
 - Deploy a replicated database and configure its persistence